-I ABLE 4-1: ZUU4 COLU USA COUNTY HOUSING ELEMENT - PROGRAM EVALUATION MATRIX FION MATRIX Policy/Program Objectives Evaluation / Results Recommendations for the Housing Element Update development; o Revise Development Standards for the Residential zoning classifications which provide for and encourage an affordable housing component in each zone.
+TABLE 4-1: 2004 COLU USA COUNTY HOUS sa County Housing Element - Program Evaluation Matrix MATRIX Policy/Program Objectives Evaluation / Results Recommendations for the Housing Element Update development; Revise Development Standards for the Residential zoning classifications which provide for and encourage an affordable housing component in each zone.
 Such a component may include the following: -Second dwelling units; -Emergency shelter and transitional housing; -Senior Citizen housing facilities; -Special needs housing: mentally infirm, group homes, and so forth.
 Provide flexible Development Standards for Planned Development projects for affordable housing.
-The County shall amend its Zoning Code and provide for a Mixed Use classification for these areas in the County which meet certain criteria, such as proximity to an established community; proximity to a major highway, State Route, or 1-5; located inside the boundary or sphere-of-influence of a public utility district.
+The County shall amend its Zoning Code and provide for a Mixed Use classification for these areas in the County which meet certain criteria, such as proximity to an established community; proximity to a major highway, State Route, or I-5; located inside the boundary or sphere-of-influence of a public utility district.
 Such an ordinance in place may encourage mixed uses such as combining single family/multi-family/commercial development on the same property.
 Such a zoning classification may be used to encourage the construction and location of affordable housing within a combined commercial component, thereby reducing the need

-TABLE 4-1: 2004 COLI LUSA COUNTY HOUSING ELEMENT - ng Element - Program Evaluation Matrix MATRIX Policy/Program 0bjectives Evaluation / Results Recommendations for the Housing Element Update to use an automobile to shop, reduce air emissions, and reduce potential future traffic congestion.
+TABLE 4-1: 2004 COLU isa County Housing Element - Program Evaluation Matrix MATRIX Policy/Program Objectives Evaluation / Results Recommendations for the Housing Element Update to use an automobile to shop, reduce air emissions, and reduce potential future traffic congestion.
 The County shall amend its Zoning Code and provide for "Density Bonuses" by adopting an ordinance that specifies how the State Code Section 65915 is to be implemented.
-Incentives will be considered such as, but not limited to, reduction in site development standards or modification of the zoning code; approval of mixed use zoning if commercial/office/industrial uses reduce housing costs; or other regulatory concessions agreed to by both County and the developer which lead to cost reductions.
-In exchange for density bonuses, the developer agrees to construct one or more of the following: • 20% of the total units of housing development for lower income households.
+Incentives will be considered such as, but not limited to, reduction in site development standards or modification of the zoning code; approval of mixed use zoning if commercial/office/industrial uses reduce housing costs; or other regulatory concessions agreed to by both County and the developer which lead to cost developer agrees to construct one or more of the TOILOWING: 20% of the total units of housing development for lower income households.
 Housing within these units shall not exceed standard levels of affordability for households earning less than 80% of area median income. • 10% of total units of housing development for very low-income households.
 Housing within these units shall not exceed standard levels of affordability for households earning less than 50% of area median income.
-The County shall amend its Zoning Code to provide more diversity in housing types in both its residential and agricultural zones.
+The County shall amend its Zoning Code to provide residential and agricultural zones.
 The Zoning Code